 The Master Trust is not restricted from lending securities to other qualified financial institutions, provided such loans are callable at any time and are at all times fully collateralized by cash (including both U.S. and foreign currency), cash equivalents or securities issued or guaranteed by the U.S. government or its agencies and the sovereign debt of foreign countries.
 The portfolios may bear the risk of delay in recovery of, or even of rights in, the securities loaned should the borrower of the securities fail financially.
 Consequently, loans of portfolio securities will only be made to firms deemed by the sub advisors to be creditworthy.
-The portfolios receive compensation for lending their securities either in the form of fees or by retaining a portion of interest on the investment of any cash received as collateral.
-Cash collateral, if any, is invested in the State Street Quality A Short Term Investment Fund.
-In June 2009, Securities Lending in the Master Trust was suspended in the separate accounts of the Defined Contribution plans.
-However, there are a select number of collective funds in the Defined Contribution plans that continue to lend securities.
+The portfolios receive compensation for lending their securities either in the form of fees or by retaining a portion of interest on the investment of any cash received as collateral, if any, is invested in the State Street Quality A Short Term Investment Fund.